BazzaCuda/CustomMenu/README.md

 **Getting Started**: the easiest way to get started with `CustomMenu` is to select all the shortcuts on your desktop and simply drag and drop them onto your empty menu tree (left panel) in the `Config Dialog`. `CustomMenu` will create a menu item for each shortcut complete with the correct icon, starting directory and any parameters.
 That gets your custom menu up and running instantly with minimal effort.
 At a later date, if you wish, you can take your time re-arranging them and putting them into suitable submenus.

-Here's a declutted desktop after configuring a fully-stocked `Custom Menu`:
+Here's a non-VM, declutted desktop after configuring a fully-stocked `Custom Menu`:

 ![2025-06-13_104704 png customMenu desktop](https://github.com/user-attachments/assets/7f15cf5d-7d77-4320-b4d7-cd5187019d1f)